 Barrier Islands Free Medical Clinic, a free clinic in Charleston, SC, was founded in 2006 by Drs.
 Arthur Booth and Charlie Davis.
-The Free Clinic opened its doors to patients in the spring of 2008 with one mission: to understand and serve the health and wellness needs of the uninsured, low-income adults who live or work on Johns, Wadmalaw and James Islands.
+The Free Clinic opened its doors to patients in the spring of 2008 with one mission: to understand and serve the health and wellness needs of the uninsured, low-income adults who live or work on Johns, James & Wadmalaw Island or Folly Beach.

 It was a shared vision that by implementing the free clinic model of low-cost, volunteer-driven medical care, we could maintain healthier workers and create a stronger community.